use-inkubator/Ecosystem-Grants/applications/band-grants.md

 - Data models / API specifications of the core functionality
     - Not applicable
 - An overview of the technology stack to be used
+    - Languages: Rust, Golang
+    - Infrastructure: Google Cloud
+    - Database: PostgreSQL
+    - Virtualization: Kubernetes, Docker
 - Documentation of core components, protocols, architecture, etc. to be deployed
-    - Cannot be shared with other parties
+    - The service comprises four key components: BandChain, the requester, the relayer, and the signer.
+The requester initiates data requests to BandChain, converting the received data into packets that are subsequently transmitted to the relayer.
+Acting as a bridge, the relayer transfers the data derived from BandChain to Astar.
+The signer, on the other hand, operates as a separate service responsible for signing verified transaction requests issued by the requester.
 - PoC/MVP or other relevant prior work or research on the topic
+    - Our prior experience, partners we've integrated with: https://www.bandpartners.io/partners
+    - Our team has been integrated with Astar EVM for over a year now, and we’ve already requested our technical team review the technical specifications and documentation of Astar Wasm.
+Our team has significant experience integrating with WASM projects, which gives us the expertise needed to provide excellent services for dapps looking to build on Astar Wasm.
 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+    - To clarify, this integration will be for price feed only, the VRF will not be included in ink contracts at this time
-    - We have the capability to offer up to 15 symbols from our standard dataset, not all of the symbols will be available
+    - For price feed, we have the capability to offer up to 15 symbols from our standard dataset, not all of the symbols will be available
-    - VRF will not be included in ink contracts at this time
+    - We are excited about the opportunity to expand our oracle service to additional ink!-based blockchains.
+However, it is important to clarify that the grant we are seeking will be exclusively allocated to support the development and maintenance of Astar WASM.
 - Do you need an audit for the contacts? **YES/NO** (don’t add it as part of Milestones!
 The auditor will be chosen among Auditor track participants)
     - Yes
 - CATEGORY: Infrastructure OR Canary Dapp OR Technical Showcase
+    - Infrastructure

 Things that shouldn’t be part of the application: